 Warranty | Excellent, can’t beat it |

-It was clear after conducting this review that both the Midas G2 UHD and the Midas EDs are the best value binoculars, for the money they were unmatched.
+It was clear after conducting this review that both the Athlon Midas G2 UHD and the Athlon Midas EDs are the best value binoculars for the money.
 You can’t go wrong with either one for the price.
 When compared to the Swarovski’s, there was a difference, but for hunting applications, there wasn’t a 10x difference in price.
 For the price difference, the Midas’s had, in my opinion, 80% of what the 1000$+ binoculars had to offer.

 Best High-End Hunting Binoculars For Hunting